IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 ![query-transaction](./images/query-transaction.png)

+It will show the list of all cars of which data has been inserted to blockchain.

-> Note: In this code pattern, we have installed fabcar chaincode on network, so we are calling `queryAllCars` chaincode function.
+> Note: In this code pattern, we have installed `fabcar` chaincode on network, so we are calling `queryAllCars` chaincode function.
 Please do change this as per your chaincode functions.

 ## Learn More